Melissa McCarthy Looks Stunning In Red Carpet Appearance, Shows Off Slim Physique After Dropping 75 Pounds

 It wasn’t an easy start, McCarthy recalled.

 “I remember when you could still get a $5 bill out of an ATM and I couldn’t get it because [my balance] was under $5.
 I would never quite have the money for rent, so I would call my mom and dad or my sister and say, ‘This is how much I’m short.’
-They never made me feel guilty, because they knew I wasn’t lying around doing nothing,” she said.
+They never made me feel guilty because they knew I wasn’t lying around doing nothing,” she said.

 Melissa McCarthy at the #TIFF18 premiere of CAN YOU EVER FORGIVE ME? ????
 (Yes.) pic.twitter.com/vHZapDqeeE